-Yoke tank valves are the typical regulator attachments that use a clamp to attach the regulator to the o2 tank.
-They use a yoke valve attachment and fit the standard aluminium tanks that are seen on boats and in dive shops everywhere.
+Yoke tank valves are the typical regulator attachments that use a clamp to attach the yoke regulator to the o2 tank.
+The clamps have the shape of an ‘A’ and therefore yoke valves are also sometimes called A-Clamp valves.
+They use a yoke valve attachment and fit the standard aluminum tanks that are seen on boats and in dive shops everywhere.

 What is a DIN Valve?

 DIN is an acronym for Deutsche Industrie Norm and features a threaded first stage regulator that will screw into the tank valve.
-There is no o-ring on a DIN tank valve.
-The o-ring is located on the regulator.
+There is no O-ring on a DIN tank valve.
+The O-ring is located on the DIN regulator.

-This makes it the divers responsibility to ensure that the o-ring is up to safety standards before attaching the regulator to the tank.
+This makes it the diver’s responsibility to ensure that the O-ring is up to safety standards before attaching the DIN regulator to the tank.
 Also, DIN tanks have a higher Bar rating than yoke tanks and can typically handle 300 bars.

 What Do Bars Measure and Why are They Important?

 Bars are another way of measuring PSI.
-1 Bar =14.5038 PSI.
+1 Bar = 14.5038 PSI.
 PSI is pounds per square inch.
-The difference between a 200 bar yolk tank which houses 2900 psi and a 300 bar tank which holds 4351 psi.
+The difference between a 200 bar yolk tank which houses 2900 psi and a 300 bar tank that holds 4351 psi.
 That is a huge difference in the amount of air you are taking down with you.

 Can I Use The Same Regulator On A DIN and Yoke Tank

-The first stage regulators designed to fit a yoke valve looks quite different than a DIN regulator.
-They are not designed the same because of the way that the two tank interfaces look.
-A yoke regulator attaches through the clamp method on the tank.
-This design would not allow it to fit with a DIN tank.
+The first stage regulators designed to fit a yoke valve look quite different than a DIN regulator.
+DIN regulators and yoke regulators are not designed the same because of the way that the two tank interfaces look.
+Yoke regulators attach through the clamp method on the tank.
+This design would not allow it to fit with a tank for DIN regulators.

 There are however valves that you can purchase to make sure your first stage regulator will fit any tank.
-They are called DIN to Yoke adapters or Yoke to DIN adaptors, depending on which first stage regulator you have.
+They are called DIN to Yoke adapters or Yoke to DIN adaptors, depending on whether your first stage is a DIN or yoke regulator.